About the Author

 - Unlike Frank, I’m now retired and living in Thailand so I can write full-time.

-I emphasize, though, that both novels are works of fiction.
+I emphasize, though, that the three novels are works of fiction.
 While aspects of Frank’s life parallel mine, the novels are not autobiographical.
 All characters depicted in them are creations of my imagination.
 Any resemblance to real people or gods, living or dead, is entirely coincidental.

 That being said, here’s the drier version of my life, condensed for your convenience: